National School Lunch Program (NSLP)

 On October 11, 1966, President Lyndon B. Johnson signed the Child Nutrition Act of 1966.
 The Act established the School Breakfast Program (SBP).
 The SBP is a federally assisted meal program that provides nutritionally balanced, low-cost or free breakfasts to children in public and nonprofit private schools and residential child care institutions.
 President Johnson remarked during the signing of the Child Nutrition Act of 1966, "good nutrition is essential to good learning."

-During the 2015-16 school year, the Hickman Mills C-1 School Nutrition Services Department served nearly 731,379 school breakfast meals to 73% of the students.
+The Hickman Mills C-1 School Nutrition Services Department served nearly 700,000 school breakfast meals to 73% of all students in the District.

 Child and Adult Care Food Program (CACFP) - Afterschool Supper Program

 When school is out and parents are still at work, children need a safe place to be with their friends, with structured activities, and supportive adults.
 After school programs that serve meals and snacks draw children and teenagers into constructive activities that are safe, fun, and filled with opportunities for learning.
 The food gives them the nutrition they need to learn and grow.